 Don Liss, MD, Board Member

-Dr. Liss is a native of Philadelphia and a 1987 graduate of the Medical College of Pennsylvania (now Drexel University College of Medicine).
+Dr. Liss is a native of Philadelphia and a 1987 graduate of Drexel University College of Medicine.
 He completed residency training in Internal Medicine and served as Chief Medical Resident at Temple University Hospital prior to a Clinician-Educator Fellowship in General Internal Medicine at the Hospital of the University of Pennsylvania.
-Dr. Liss was an associate in the Department of Medicine at The Graduate Hospital, practicing primary care and consultative general internal medicine.

-Dr. Liss is Board Certified in Internal Medicine and is elected to fellowship in the American College of Physicians.
-He served as a member of the Pennsylvania Health Care Cost Containment Council from 2008 – 2014 and currently serves on the Review Oversight Committee of the National Committee for Quality Assurance Provider Recognition Programs.
+Dr. Liss is Board Certified in Internal Medicine.
+He serves as a member of the Pennsylvania Health Care Cost Containment Council Technical Advisory Committee, the Recognition Programs Review Oversight Committee at NCQA, and the External Advisory Committee at the ECRI Institute.

 Suzanne M. Miller, PhD, Board Member